withinboredom/WordPressVagrant/README.md

 Recommended Vagrant Plugins
 ===========================

-vagrant plugin install vagrant-cachier

-  Caches installation packages on the host.
+`vagrant plugin install vagrant-cachier` - Caches installation packages on the host.

-vagrant plugin install vagrant-hostsupdater

-  updates your host file automatically
+`vagrant plugin install vagrant-hostsupdater` - updates your host file automatically

-vagrant plugin install vagrant-vbguest

-  Updates virtualbox guest additions on boot, if they are out of date
+`vagrant plugin install vagrant-vbguest` - Updates virtualbox guest additions on boot, if they are out of date

 Getting Started
 ===============